Some shipping platforms only provide you with a full page (8.5" x 11") document.

 - Click and drag the box over your label

 - Go to File -> Print

-Note: If you are shipping more than a few labels, you would benefit from using a commercial solution that create 4 x 6 labels in one-click.
+Note: If you are shipping more than a few labels, you would benefit from using a commercial solution that creates 4 x 6 labels with one click.
 See this article: How do I generate labels?

-Official guide from Adobe: Print portion of a PDF page using Acrobat or Reader
+Official Adobe guide: Print portion of a PDF page using Acrobat or Reader

 How can I crop multiple pages in the same document at once?